- by Lux

 While there are exceptions, like theatre in the round, in most styles of theatre the audience is looking at the performance from the front of the stage.
 This is also known as a proscenium, in theatre lingo.
 In film, this would be the camera itself.

 Breaking the fourth wall happens when an actor deliberately addresses the audience, speaking directly to them, or speaking directly into the camera.
 This was popularized in television shows like BBC's The Office, where actors would turn and look at the camera as if conferring with the audience that something absurd just happened.
+This can be used as a way to increase engagement with the audience, add emotional impact, create a memorable moment in the experience, and even make the audience feel like part of the show. |

 In immersive theatre, there's no obvious fourth wall, yet there's still an audience whose perspective needs to be managed throughout the performance.